PipedreamHQ/pipedream/docs/docs/pricing/README.md

 ### Professional Tier Pricing

 Invocations on the Professional tier are priced at **\${{$site.themeConfig.PRICE_PER_INVOCATION}} per invocation, with a minimum monthly charge of \$10/month**.
-In other words, when you upgrade to the Professional tier, you pay \$10 per month for an initial set of 100,000 invocations.
-If you use more than 100,000 invocations during that month, you'll be billed for \${{$site.themeConfig.PRICE_PER_INVOCATION}} for each extra invocation.
+In other words, when you upgrade to the Professional tier, you pay \$10 per month for an initial set of 100,000 invocations, which you can use at any time during that month.
+If you use more than 100,000 invocations during that month, you'll be billed \${{$site.themeConfig.PRICE_PER_INVOCATION}} for each extra invocation.

 For example, if you run 300,000 invocations during a given [billing period](#billing-period) (roughly one month), you'll be charged a total of \$30: